nichoth/pw-demo/README.md

 Run tests for the password validation logic in node.js.

+## deoloy
+This is visible on [netlify](https://password-demo.netlify.app/).
+Any push to the `main` branch on github will deploy a new version.

 ## lifecycle hooks
 We are using `preversion` and `postversion` hooks via `npm`.